 The primary thing that Naruko Onsen is known for, though, is its onsen.
 Dotted among the buildings and easily accessible on a stroll, you can find free foot baths (caution: may cause lobster syndrome of the shins) and even a hand bath—something I’d never heard of before.
 Who knew that soaking your hands in a wooden tub of hot (hot hot hot) water could relax the entire body?

 Just a couple of kilometers from the town is a sight that’s certainly worth beholding.
-Naruko Gorge, considered one of the prime spots for autumn leaf viewing (October to early November), is a ten-minute ride by taxi (recommended in snowy or very wet weather) and a great place to have a cup (well, bottle) of tea.
+Naruko Gorge, considered one of the prime spots for autumn leaf viewing (October to early November), is a ten-minute ride by taxi (necessary in snowy or very wet weather, when walking is tricky) and a great place to have a cup (well, bottle) of tea.

 There’s a small rest house in the parking lot and plenty of viewpoints around the edges.
 In good weather, you can follow one of the hiking trails down and around the gorge (just check to see that they are open; sometimes rockfalls see them being closed).